system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ![PCIe bracket screws](./img/pcie-bracket.webp)

 4. Pull the card out of the slot.
-    - There is no latch on the PCIe slots of the Thelio Astra motherboards.
+    - There are no latches on the PCIe slots of the Thelio Astra motherboards.

 ![PCIe slots & latches](./img/pcie-slots.webp)

 5. After inserting the new GPU into its slot, connect the power cable.
 6. Once the GPU is installed, replace the back PCIe bracket, side brace, and top case.
-    - The GPU brace finger may need to be [adjusted](#steps-to-adjust-the-gpu-brace-finger) before the side brace can be reinstalled.
+    - The GPU brace finger may need to be [adjusted](#steps-to-adjust-the-gpu-brace-fingers) before the side brace can be reinstalled.

 ## Replacing the CMOS battery: